-44. The MCR of a PCC is the sum of the notional MCR of each cell and of the core, subject to a minimum of the capital floor determined in accordance with paragraph 12.
+- (1) The MCR of a PCC is the sum of the notional MCR of each cell and of the core, subject to a minimum of the capital floor, determined in accordance with these Rules. - (2) The notional MCR of each cell and of the core of a PCC must be calculated as if the cell, or core, was a stand-alone licensed insurer, and in accordance with these Rules.

-45. The notional MCR of each cell and of the core of a PCC must be calculated in accordance with paragraphs 35 to 43 as if the cell or core was a stand-alone licensed insurer.
-For the purpose of clarity, the capital floor for each cell or the core is nil.
+For the purpose of clarity - the capital floor for each cell or the core is nil.